-Consolidating and replacing, where appropriate, old infrastructure that is past its useful life and no longer fit for purpose has been recommended.
+Consolidating and replacing old infrastructure, where appropriate, that is past its useful life and no longer fit for purpose has been recommended.

 Accessible pathways and connections, including wayfinding signage is recommended both within the Reserve and to adjacent land parcels and neighbouring properties.
 Connections between the active recreation and passive recreation areas are highlighted throughout.